dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 Some steps are only intended for some cases, they are labelled in the following way:
 - ![AzDO mirrored](images/azdo-mirrored.png) Step is intended only for repositories that are mirrored to the [internal AzDO dnceng project](https://dev.azure.com/dnceng/internal)*
 - ![Maestro enabled](images/maestro-enabled.png) Step is intended only for repositories that are part of our [dependency flow](https://github.com/dotnet/arcade/blob/master/Documentation/DependencyFlowOnboarding.md)**
+- The guide should also work for non-GitHub AzDO-only repositories.
+In this case, just follow steps that apply to AzDO.

 > \* You can tell that your repo is being mirrored by searching the git repositories in the [internal AzDO dnceng project](https://dev.azure.com/dnceng/internal/_git).
 In case your repository's name on GitHub is `dotnet/foo`, there should be a git repository named `dotnet-foo`.
 You should then also be able to find your repo in the [subscriptions.json](https://github.com/dotnet/versions/blob/master/Maestro/subscriptions.json#L627) file on which the mirroring is based.
 >